jayanthpjh/aws-energy-data-pipeline/README.md

 bash lambda/build.sh
 bash data_generator/build.sh
 ```
+These archives must exist before running `terraform plan` so Terraform can find the zip files.
 Run the build scripts to package the Lambda functions with their dependencies.
 The script stores key resource names to `last_outputs.json` after each deploy
 and uses them on the next run to clean up any leftover resources.
 This helps